hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 Protocols are *composable*--meaning that you can build complex ones from simple ones.
 The protocol for asking someone to repeat their last sentence can be part of the protocol for ordering food at a restaurant.
+It's common to ask a potential driver's license holder to prove their street address before issuing the license.
-The protocol for proving the claims from some credentials (using the [present proof](../../features/0037-present-proof/README.md) protocol) can be part of an instance of the [issue credential](../../features/0036-issue-credential/README.md) protocol.
+In protocol terms, this is nicely modeled as the [present proof](../../features/0037-present-proof/README.md) being invoked in the middle of an [issue credential](../../features/0036-issue-credential/README.md) protocol.

 When we run one protocol _inside_ another, we call the inner protocol a __subprotocol__, and the outer protocol a __superprotocol__.
 A given protocol